vitessio/website/content/en/docs/16.0/reference/features/tablet-throttler.md

 Vitess only supports gauges for custom metrics: the user may define a query which returns a gauge value, an absolute metric by which Vitess can throttle.
 See [#Configuration](#configuration), below.

+## App management

+It is possible for the throttler to respond differently -- to some extent -- to different clients, or _apps_.
+When a client asks for the throttler's advice, it may identify itself by any arbitrary name, which the throttler terms the _app_.
+For example, `vreplication` workflows identify by the name "vreplication", and Online DDL operations use "online-ddl", etc.

+It is possible to _restrict_ the throttler's response to one or more apps.
+For example, it's possible to completely throttle "vreplication" while still responding `HTTP 200` to other apps.
+This is typically used to give way or precedence to one or two apps, or otherwise to further reduce the incoming load from a specific app.

+It is _not possible_ to give an app more way than the throttler's standard behavior.
+That is, if the throttler is set to throttler at `5s` replication lag, it is _not possible_ to respond wih `HTTP 200` to a specific app with replication lag at `7s`.

 ## Configuration

 {{< warning >}}